Creating Custom RSS/Atom Feeds

 6. In the Alias field, enter a name to describe this feed in the custom RSS Feeds list.

-7. In the Description field, enter a message describing this feed.
+7. In the Description field, enter a description for the feed.

 8. Check or clear the Available Externally box to define the audience for your feed:

-• If you clear this box, the RSS feed is available only to users with login access to your account, and you must choose who can access this feed by selecting users on the Audience subtab.
+• If you clear this box, the RSS feed is only for users with login access to your account, and you'll need to choose who can access it on the Audience subtab.

 • If you check this box, all users will have access to this feed.